webmandesign/demo-content/icelander/content/readme.md

 ## One-click installation

-**Icelander** theme supports one-click demo content installation via your WordPress dashboard.

-Once you have installed and activated demo content required plugins as listed above, refer to [theme documentation](https://www.webmandesign.eu/manual/icelander/#demo-content) for information on how to run the one-click demo installation process.

-*You do not need to download and install the files from this repository in that case!*
+This is a commercial theme and so it contains an automatic, true one-click theme demo installation functionality.
+Just install and activate the [**One Click Demo Import** plugin](https://wordpress.org/plugins/one-click-demo-import/) in your WordPress website and navigate to **Appearance &rarr; Import Demo Data** to run the demo content import procedure.

+Also, do not forget to enable the demo content [required plugins](#before-you-begin) beforehand!

 ## Installation process